DhairyaPal6099/DhairyaPal6099/README.md

 # Hey, I'm Dhairya 👋

-🎯 *Creativity and Productivity lifestyle enthusiast*
+🎯 *Creative and Productive lifestyle enthusiast*
 From debugging my grandparents’ computers as a kid to engineering systems that scale — I’ve always been obsessed with making things **work smarter**.